CiscoLearning/ciscolive-brkops-2717/1_Network_Changes/README.md

  33: Video
 ```
 - *data.yml*
-	- This YAML file defines all platform information and credentials as well as a definition of the template that you want to create.
+	- This YAML file defines all platform information and credentials as well as a definition of the template that you want to create.'
+	- :heavy_exclamation_mark: :heavy_exclamation_mark: **TO DO: All variables need to be filled in with new values by you** :heavy_exclamation_mark: :heavy_exclamation_mark:
 ```yaml
 dnac:
     url: PLATFORM_URL